… The days you struggled to get everything done.

 Olive oil contains three natural skin-benefitting substances: squalene, squalane and hydroxytyrosol.
 Squalene and squalane protect your skin's own oils from oxidative damage.
 In fact, your body produces squalene as part of sebum.

 Hydroxytyrosol is a polyphenol with the highest level of free radical protection activity ever reported for any natural antioxidant compound.
-Found only in olive oil, this super-fighter protects against skin damage from sun, stress, exercise, pollutants and other lifestyle stressors.
+Found only in olive oil, this super fighter protects against skin damage from stress, exercise, pollutants and other lifestyle stressors.

 An excellent emollient, olive oil smooths and softens skin.
 It is non-greasy and penetrates the skin without clogging pores.
 Olive oil helps restore elasticity and suppleness to delicate tissue, especially around your eyes.

-The Exceptional All-Organic Eye and Lines Treatment Available Only From Mercola.com
+The Exceptional All Organic Renewing Eye and Lines Treatment Available Only From Mercola.com

-These 10 amazing ingredients form my all-organic Eye and Lines Treatment – available only from Mercola.com – for a fresher, invigorated, and visibly more beautiful appearance.
+Experience these amazing ingredients from my all organic Renewing Eye and Lines Treatment – available only from mercola.com – for a fresher, invigorated and visibly more beautiful appearance.
+Our one-of-a-kind formula features:

 - Organically grown botanicals prized for their youth-promoting qualities.

-- Soothing, deeply penetrating oils and butters chosen for their ability to regenerate delicate tissue, control elasticity, ease wrinkles and lines and minimize bags and dark circles.
+- Soothing, deeply penetrating oils and butters chosen for their ability to, support elasticity, ease the appearance of wrinkles and lines, and minimize bags and dark circles.

 - Natural sources of potent antioxidants and phytosterols to support the effects of skin damage.

-I add no artificial scents, coloring or preservatives to my Eye and Lines Treatment — only 100 percent USDA certified organic natural botanicals you can recognize and trust.
+We’ve added no artificial scents, coloring or preservatives to my Renewing Eye and Lines Treatment — only USDA Certified Organic natural botanicals you can recognize and trust.
+And now it comes in a 1 fl. oz. tube!

 A little goes a long way.
 Gently stroke, with light outward touches, a small dab into the delicate areas around your eyes and lips.

 Growing some frown lines?
-Eye and Lines Treatment can help there, too.
+Renewing Eye and Lines Treatment can help there, too.

 In fact, anywhere you have visible lines, this velvety smooth cream goes to work to restore a more beautiful appearance.

-Lusciously rich and creamy, Eye and Lines Treatment melts into dry and damaged skin.
-The light natural scent with just a hint of floral and citrus tones, along with island vanilla delightfully refreshes.
+Lusciously rich and creamy, Renewing Eye and Lines Treatment melts into dry and damaged skin, while the light natural vanilla almond scent delightfully refreshes.

 Best of all, you'll see the difference in the mirror.
 Just knowing you look more beautiful… without that worn-out, tired look.